Merkur Progress Review – Going strong since the 1950’s

 As mentioned in other adjustable safety razors reviews I have done, to get the most out of a user’s investment –they need to at least have a need to use two settings or more; otherwise, a standard DE razor will do the job just as well.

-This could be used by anyone, from a person new to wet shaving with safety razors or advanced users.
-One benefit I could see a beginner getting from using the Merkur Progress is they would know the exact level of a blade that suits them best after trying out various settings.
+This could be used by anyone, from a person new to wet shaving with safety razors to advanced users.
+One benefit I could see a beginner getting from using this razor is they would know the exact level of a blade that suits them best after trying out various settings.

 If you’re new to using safety razors then do go slow to prevent cutting yourself.
 Maybe try out level 1 first and work your way up.